coda-platform/fhir-types/README.md

 npm install
 ```

-## Generate dictionary
+## Generate export types

-To generate the terminology dictionary, which automatically generates `index.js`, execute:
+To generate the terminology dictionary and update the auto-generated `index.js`, execute:

 ```
 npm run generate
 ```

+The export types are used in the [dashboard app](https://github.com/coda-platform/dashboard-app).

 ## Tests